AlexanderLapygin/spring-prometheus/README.md

 # Setting up and running Prometheus

-To set up Prometheus for monitoring your Spring Boot application, follow these steps:
+To set up Prometheus for monitoring your Spring application, follow these steps:

 1. Download the [latest release](https://prometheus.io/download/) of Prometheus for your operating system.
 2. Extract the files from the archive.